6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 what is contempt?

-- by this verse in Joshua, it implies even something long lasting like 400 years of slavery.
+• contempt or reproach, could even be something long lasting like 400 years of slavery.
 Like a reputation of shame, so that being under contempt is being put to shame.

 Joshua 5:9 in which it says "Then the Lord said to Joshua, 'Today I have rolled away the reproach of your slavery in Egypt'".